samthor/fast-text-encoding/README.md

 // buffer is now a Uint8Array of [84, 117, 114, 110, ...]
 ```

+In Node v5.1 and above, this polyfill uses `Buffer` to implement `TextDecoder`.

 # Release

 Compile code with [Closure Compiler](https://closure-compiler.appspot.com/home).